Terms of Service

 • Right to Dissolve the Waitlist

-As a compact private practice, All Kinds of Minds reserves the right to dissolve the waitlist at any time and for any reason.
-This measure ensures flexibility in managing resources and addressing unforeseen circumstances.
-Dissolving the waitlist is considered an unlikely event.
+Dissolving the waitlist would be an unlikely event.
+However, as a small private practice, All Kinds of Minds Assessments reserves the right to dissolve the waitlist at any time and for any reason.
+This measure ensures flexibility in managing foreseen and unavoidable, as well as unforeseen circumstances.

 Notification of Dissolution

-In the unlikely event of waitlist dissolution, all clients will be notified promptly.
+In the unlikely event of waitlist dissolution, all waitlisted clients will be notified promptly.

 Alternatives and Recommendations